Other projects

 How new experiences reveal parts of ourselves we didn't know existed.

 The social strategy was built around one principle: content should feel native to the platform, not like a repurposed clip dumped into a feed.
-On YouTube Shorts and Instagram, the vertical cuts were edited to work as standalone moments — complete enough to make sense without the full episode, specific enough to send people looking for more.
-Each short was trimmed around a single tension or insight rather than a highlight reel.
+Vertical cuts were edited as standalone moments — complete enough to make sense without the full episode, specific enough to send people looking for more.

 Reel cover episode 1 Reel cover episode 2 Reel cover episode 3